Kurt Lang and Gladys Engel Lang: Biography

 Kurt Lang was born in Berlin, Germany, in 1924 and with his family fled the Nazis to come to New York in April 1936.
 He served with the US Army in Europe, where as a German speaker he served in the Counter Intelligence Corps.
-After World War II, he returned to Berlin and worked as a research associate on denazification in the Intelligence Branch of the US Military Government’s Information Control Division.
+After World War II, he returned to Berlin and worked as a research associate on denazification in the Intelligence Branch of the US Military Government's Information Control Division.
 In fall 1947, he matriculated at the University of Chicago as a freshman and in 1953 received his doctorate for his research on the MacArthur Day Parade in Chicago.
 He later worked for the Canadian Broadcasting Corporation, taught at Queens College, Columbia University, University of California at Berkeley, Stony Brook University, and the University of Washington in Seattle.

 In Atlantic City in 1919, Gladys Engel Lang was born to offspring of recent immigrants from Eastern Europe.
 She was the first in her family to get a college degree, let alone graduate from high school.
-After graduating from the University of Michigan in 1940 and getting her masters from the University of Washington in 1942, she worked at the Washington D.C.
-Office of War Information where she primarily produced research on the medium of radio, before moving on to the Office of Strategic Services.
+After graduating from the University of Michigan in 1940 and getting her master's from the University of Washington in 1942, she worked at the Washington, D.C., Office of War Information where she primarily produced research on the medium of radio, before moving on to the Office of Strategic Services.
 In OSS she was stationed in London, Italy, and China from 1943 to 1949.
 After this, she turned her attention to academia and received her doctorate from the University of Chicago in 1954 for her research on the 1952 political party conventions.
 During her time at Chicago, she worked with the Committee on Communication.

 The Langs met and married as graduate students in sociology at the University of Chicago in 1950.
-Gladys died on March 23, 2016 at the age of 96.
-Kurt died on May 1, 2019 at age 95.
+Gladys died on March 23, 2016, at the age of 96.
+Kurt died on May 1, 2019, at age 95.